jakobrosenberg/upconfig/README.md

 # upconfig

-Small tool for supplying prebuilt web applications with runtime configs
+### Small tool for supplying prebuilt web applications with runtime configs

+## The problem
+Since prebuilt web apps traditionally are served directly to the client browser, there's no way to provide custom configurations at runtime.

+Up config patches the index.html and injects your config or javascript at runtime

 ### Usage